doherty100/azuresandbox/terraform-azurerm-vm-linux/README.md

 #### Managed disks and data disk attachments

-One or more dedicated [managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview) for use by the dedicated Linux virtual machine as data disks.
-Each of the dedicated managed disks is automatically attached to the dedicated Linux virtual machine, but must be partitioned and mounted manually.
+One or more dedicated [managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview) for use by the Linux jump box virtual machine as data disks.
+Each of the dedicated managed disks is automatically attached to the virtual machine, but must be partitioned and mounted manually.
 Note that caching is disabled by default and must be configured post-deployment if needed.
 Performance optimization of managed disks for Linux guest operating systems vary widely by distribution, file system and workload.
 See [Optimize your Linux VM on Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/optimization) for Azure specific best practices.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---